WatheqAlshowaiter/model-required-fields/README.md

 ## Why?

 ### The problem

 I wanted to add tests to a legacy project that didn't have any.
 I wanted to add tests but couldn't find a factory, so I tried building them.
 However, it was hard to figure out the required fields for testing the basic functionality since some tables have too many fields.

 ### The Solution

 To solve this, I created a simple trait that retrieves the required fields easily.
 Later, I added support for older Laravel versions, as that was where most of the use cases occurred.
 Eventually, I extracted it into this package.

 So Briefly, This package is useful if:

 -   you want to build factories or tests for projects you didn't start from scratch.
 -   you are working with a legacy project and don't want to be faced with SQL errors when creating tables.
 -   you have so many fields in your table and want to get the required fields fast.
 -   or any use case you find it useful.

+## Features

+✅ Supports Laravel versions: 11, 10, 9, 8, 7, and 6.
+✅ Supports PHP versions: 8.2, 8.1, 8.0, and 7.4.
+✅ Supports SQL databases: SQLite, MySQL/MariaDB, PostgreSQL, and SQL Server (not tested yet).
+✅ Fully automated testing with PHPUnit.
+✅ Full GitHub Action CI pipeline to format code and test against all Laravel and PHP versions.

 ## Testing